In 2013 Google rolled out an update in Gmail that created multiple tabs known as primary, promotions, social, updates, and forums.

 To land in the primary inbox, you need to make sure that the links are minimum.

-If you jam your emails with too many links, there are high chances that your email goes to the promotion tab.
+If you jam your emails with too many links, there are high chances that your email goes to the promotions tab.

 3. Improve your sender reputation